DCC-UAB/xnap-project-ed_group_10/README.md

   In our case, we set a list of milestones [15, 30] and a gamma factor of 0.1.
 This means that the learning rate was reduced by a factor of 0.1 at epochs 15 and 30.
 - ReduceLROnPlateau: The ReduceLROnPlateau scheduler is a learning rate adjustment strategy that reduces the learning rate when a model's improvement reaches a plateau.
 It monitors a metric, such as validation loss, and if no improvement is observed after a certain number of epochs, it reduces the learning rate by a predetermined factor.
 The ReduceLROnPlateau scheduler takes into account the evolution of the metric of interest and dynamically adjusts the learning rate based on that information.
 Therefore, if the model has reached a plateau and is not improving, the scheduler will reduce the learning rate to allow for more precise adjustments and potentially escape of local min.
   In our case, the ReduceLROnPlateau scheduler will dynamically adjust the learning rate based on the loss performance.
 We have set a threshold of 0.1 to indicate that the loss needs to improve by at least 1% to be considered an improvement.
 If no improvement is observed in the loss for 3 consecutive epochs (patience), the learning rate will be reduced by a factor of 0.1.

-- The hypothesis behind the change in scheduler is as follows:
+  The hypothesis behind the change in scheduler is as follows:
-  The MultiStepLR scheduler is a simple but effective strategy to reduce the learning rate at predefined moments during training.
+- The MultiStepLR scheduler is a simple but effective strategy to reduce the learning rate at predefined moments during training.
 However, it has a significant drawback: it does not consider whether the model has reached a plateau or is not improving.
 This means that the reduction in the learning rate occurs fixedly, regardless of the actual training situation.
-  On the other hand, the ReduceLROnPlateau scheduler offers greater flexibility and adaptability.
+- On the other hand, the ReduceLROnPlateau scheduler offers greater flexibility and adaptability.
 It closely monitors the metric of interest and reduces the learning rate when a stagnation in the model's performance is detected.
 This allows for more precise and timely adjustments to the learning rate, which can help avoid local minima and achieve more efficient convergence.

+### Different Learning Rate Schedulers used

+Your notations here :)

 ## Tests done and Observations (Abel)